patriciaschaffer/llm-models-not-agents/examples/prompt_interaction_strategies.md

 ---

-*For more on Varek and agent-architect personas, see [agent-architect/personas/README.md](agent-architect/personas/README.md).
-Your prompt design defines the quality and clarity of AI-human interaction.*
+*For more on Varek and agent-architect personas, see [agent-architect/personas/README.md](agent-architect/personas/README.md).*

-*For more on modelx x users agency, see [llms-models-not-agents/manigesto.md](agent-architect/personas/README.md).
-Your prompt design defines the quality and clarity of AI-human interaction.*
+*For more on modelx x users agency, see [llms-models-not-agents/manigesto.md](agent-architect/personas/README.md).*